ncatlab/nlab-content/pages/6/3/6/1/21636/content.md

 * [[Yuri Ximenes Martins]], [[Rodney Josué Biezuner]], _Geometric Obstructins on Gravity_, 2019, ([arXiv:1912.11198](https://arxiv.org/abs/1912.11198))

-On the classification problem of extensions to the Standard Model of particle physics:
+On the classification problem of extensions of Yang-Mills-Type theories:

 * [[Yuri Ximenes Martins]], Luiz Felipe Andrade Campos, [[Rodney Josué Biezuner]], _On Extensions of Yang-Mills-Type Theories, Their Spaces and Their Categories_, 2020, ([arXiv:2007.01660](https://arxiv.org/abs/2007.01660)).
 Submitted